dipAch/RecursiveDescentParser/README.md

 # RecursiveDescentParser
-Implementation of Generic Recursive Descent Parser for Syntax Analysis Phase <br />
+Implementation of Generic Recursive Descent Parser for Syntax Analysis Phase.
+It can take any valid grammar <br />
+accepted by the RDP, and transform the production rules to recursive functions or procedures at runtime. <br />

-# Input Grammar
+# Test Input Grammar
 A->iB <br/>
 B->+iB/null <br />